Facilitated, expert-led course.

 Free of charge.

-Participants will need 5 hours per week to go through the material and complete the assignment.
+Participants will need 3–5 hours per week to review the material, contribute to discussions, and complete a short assignment.
+Support from U4 advisers and affiliated experts is available.

 (also available in French)